joshcox/filesmith/README.md

 Generate helpers for setting up and tearing down a directory of fixtures.

 ## What's it do?
-1. You give `smithy` a folder structure in the form of an object.
+1. You give `filesmith` a folder structure in the form of an object.
 Keep it simple - one directory at a time, please.
-2. `smithy` gives you three functions:
+2. `filesmith` gives you three functions:
     * `getFixturePath :: () => string` - A function that returns the path to the root of the fixture directory
-    * `setup :: () => Promise<string>` - A function that creates the directory structure originally declared to `smithy`.
+    * `setup :: () => Promise<string>` - A function that creates the directory structure originally declared to `filesmith`.
 It resolves with the `fixturePath`, for good measure.
     * `teardown :: () => Promise<void>` - A function that removes the directory structure

 ### NOTE